Project Heartbeat

 What Is a Career as a Phlebotomist Like?

 Among the many health care careers available to men and women of all ages today, many individuals fail to consider phlebotomy, a unique hands-on career that requires plenty of interaction with patients.
-Although a phlebotomist’s job is incredibly important especially for critical or emergency care, it does not come with the same amount of stress [...]
+Although a phlebotomist’s job is incredibly important especially for critical or emergency care, it does not come with the same amount of stress that numerous other health care careers include.
+Phlebotomists are responsible for drawing blood in patients’ rooms, emergency departments, clinics, blood donor centers and laboratories.
+Therefore, [...]

 23 10, 2019